andymac1091/CASA0005book/docs/01-prac1.md

 Now instead of using a GeoDatabase, let's export to a GeoPackage.

-12. Right click on the London boroughs layer > Export > Save Feautre As
+12. Right click on the London boroughs layer > Export > Save Feature As
 13. Select the GeoPackage format and complete the File name (the saved file name for the GeoPackage) and the Layer name (the name for this layer within the GeoPackage).
 Recall that a GeoPackage can store many data layers as a single file
 14. The new layer will be added to the map, so you can remove the old one.
 Make sure you remove the right one